-By the time they reach the age of 8 over nearly two in five children own their own smartphone and 44% have their own Tablet.\
+By the time they reach the age of 8, over one in three children own their own smartphone and 55% have their own tablet.

-YouTube is an increasingly popular destination and an alternative to TV as 64% of 5-7 year olds and 74% of 8-11 year olds are using this platform\ to watch cartoons, funny videos or their favourite TV show.
+YouTube is an increasingly popular destination and an alternative to TV as over 70% of 5 - 11s use the platform to watch cartoons, funny videos or their favourite TV show.